llmonmonll/webui-forge-autoupdate/ReadMe.md

 - This script works only on Windows environments.
 - Before running the script, make sure to set up the necessary paths and environment variables properly.
+- This script is intended for users who are using the one-click installation package provided by Stable Diffusion WebUI Forge.

 \# Please input the absolute path of the directory where Stable Diffusion WebUI (A1111) is located.